Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 When used as a supplement for poultry, DE helps control intestinal parasites and results in hens laying larger and more nourishing eggs with stronger shells.
 Additionally, when used as a dust bath for poultry DE helps control and even eliminate bird mite infestation.
 It also makes a nice dust bath for pet birds and chinchillas.

-Generally speaking DE is safe when used as a flea powder on cats and dogs.
+Generally speaking diatomaceous earth is safe when used as a flea powder on cats and dogs.
 Some farmers hang burlap bags of it from barn rafters so that livestock can bump against them to dust themselves as protection against flies.

-As long as you are sure to get food grade diatomaceous earth, it will pose no threat to you, your pets or non-insect life.
-Be aware that food grade DE does not discriminate between beneficial insects and non-beneficial insects
+As long as you are sure to get food grade type of diatomaceous earth, it will pose no threat to you, your pets or non-insect life.
+Be aware that diatomaceous earth does not discriminate between beneficial insects and non-beneficial insects

 Be careful where you put the product.
 Avoid areas frequented by beneficial insects.
 You don’t want to damage your populations of bees, ladybugs, butterflies and other desirable insects.